psychopy/workshops/3days/source/general/builderAndCode.rst

 This goes to the next step in integrating code with your experiment

-A Code Component allows you to add multi-line arbitrary Python code at 5 different points in the script:
+A Code Component allows you to add multi-line arbitrary Python code at 6 different points in the script:

+    - before the experiment
     - start of the experiment
     - start of the current Routine
     - every frame